News

 The EU decision is described as historic.
 Photo: Wikimedia commons.

-It is now clear that Sweden will receive €34 billion from the EU Recovery Fund, of which €8 billion will go directly to the green transition.
+It is now clear that Sweden will receive 34 billion from the EU's recovery fund, of which 8 billion will go directly to the green transition.

-At an EU summit during the corona pandemic, the historic decision was taken to shore up EU countries financially through a recovery fund.
-The pandemic has led to a pot of €7.5 trillion to be distributed, with €3.5 trillion going out in grants and €4.4 trillion in loans.
+At an EU summit during the corona pandemic, the historic decision was made to support the EU countries financially through a recovery fund.
+As a result of the pandemic, a pot of SEK 7,500 billion will be distributed, where SEK 3,500 billion will be distributed as grants and SEK 4,000 billion in the form of loans.

-Exceeds requirements for climate action
+Exceeds the requirements for climate measures

-More green technology news
+More news about green technology

 Back to News